kaluka/Geocoding_with_Selenium_and_Google_Maps/README.md

 3. Obtain a Google Maps API key by following the instructions [here.([url](https://developers.google.com/maps/documentation/geocoding/get-api-key))]
 4. Replace the placeholder 'YOUR API KEY' in the code with your actual Google Maps API key.

+Usage
+Open a terminal and navigate to the cloned repository:

+bash
+Copy code
+cd your-repository
+Run the Python script:

+bash
+Copy code
+python geocoding_script.py
+The script will scrape the website, extract the addresses, geocode them, and update the latitude and longitude values in the DataFrame.